Hidnish/Milestone-Project-2-Kyoto/README.md

     <img src="assets/images/readme-img/about.png" alt="about section" width="70%"/>

 - **Location section** with:
-    - First menu to select day-time or night-time locations (based on the choice the section background and map color will change).
+    - First menu to select day-time or night-time locations (based on the choice the section background and map colour will change).
     - Second menu to select one of the two groups of locations available based on the first selection (i.e. Restaurants and Bars & Clubs).
     - Third menu to select a specific location (that will show on the map).
     - Map with markers and popup information for each location.